Unique Serial Number Application

 Fees Associated With Obtaining a Unique Serial Number

-The initial fee for submitting an application for a unique serial number is $35.
-This fee will cover the $20 cost for the firearms eligibility check conducted by the Department and the request for one unique serial number for one firearm through CFARS.
-If you have multiple self-manufactured or self-assembled firearms, or if you intend to manufacture or assemble multiple firearms, you may request multiple unique serial numbers during the same transaction.
+If you have multiple unserialized firearms or firearm precursor parts, or if you intend to manufacture or assemble multiple firearms, you may request multiple unique serial numbers during the same transaction.
 The fee for each subsequent unique serial number within the same transaction is $15.
 There is no limit to the number of unique serial numbers that an applicant may request within a single application and corresponding transaction.
+However, effective January 1, 2023, California Penal Code section 29010 prohibits a person from manufacturing more than three firearms in a calendar year unless that person is a licensed manufacturer.

 What to Expect After Submission of the Application